About the Hampstead Rehabilitation Centre

 The aim is to maximise the person's ability to communicate effectively with staff and relatives and to be able to eat and drink safely.

-Dieticians help to promote good health through proper eating and education.
+Dietitians help to promote good health through proper eating and education.
 They have the skills and training to provide food and nutrition advice to meet all individual health and lifestyle needs.
 They develop and modify diets for all dietary needs and provide artificial nutritional needs to patients unable to consume food normally.

 The main tasks of professional social workers can include a variety of services such as case management which links clients with agencies and programs that will meet their psychosocial and physical needs: